 The supply chains argument

 Second, it is not true that the virus can be sure to not affect supply chains.
 If factories in China stay closed and international flights grounded, there is no telling what will arrive on the supermarket shelves and what won’t.
 It is enough for one component of your frozen peas packaging to become scarce (for example, the specific colour used to print the manufacturer’s logo) for those peas to go missing – even if the peas are local and could be readily available.

 The broken deliveries argument

 Third, there’s no guarantee that super markets will stay open and accessible to the public.
-In many places we have already seen curfews where people were not allowed to go out for shopping, having to rely on state shopping and delivery programs (China).
+In many places we have already seen curfews where people were not allowed to go out for shopping, having to rely on state shopping and delivery programs.
 Internet shopping and delivery has broken down in many, otherwise civilised places.
-I live in Hong Kong, and, at the height of the coronavirus lockdowns, it was extremely difficult to order anything from super markets online: the websites are overloaded, there are two-week-long delays between ordering and delivery slots, and what one orders is not what arrives: the super markets just deliver some random subset of what has been ordered.
+I live in Hong Kong, and, at the height of the coronavirus lockdowns, it was extremely difficult to order anything from super markets online: the websites were overloaded, there were two-week-long delays between ordering and delivery slots, and what one ordered was not what arrived: the super markets just delivered some random subset of what had been ordered.
 I’m sure such things don’t happen only in Hong Kong.